 - PoE injectors are relatively tiny in comparison to the additional cabling you may need for the alternatives

-A power injector is a low cost, easy-to-set up and flexible solution that allows network administrators to provide access to technology throughout large or difficult-to-manage properties.
+A power injector is a low cost, easy-to-setup and flexible solution that allows network administrators to provide access to technology throughout large or difficult-to-manage properties.

 This flexibility means that costly renovation projects can utilise cheaper technological solutions to modernisation in a seamless way that office workers will appreciate.
-For most employees, access to WIFI is going to be the most important use-case for a PoE injector.
+For most employees, access to WIFI is going to be the most important use-case for a power injector.
 So, combine them with wireless extenders to provide the access they need in the locations they want.